rancher-sandbox/hypper/docs/design.md

 ### Optional Dependencies

-In Helm there are two ways to handle dependencies.
+In Helm, with Hypper is built on, there are two ways to handle dependencies.

 1. Explicitly declare other charts as dependencies.
 This will cause those charts to be installed.
 When the templates are rendered they happen in the same